On this page

 If you have not already done so, create your VPC and EC2 instances in AWS.
 See the AWS documentation for guidance.

 You can't use your Atlas cluster private endpoint ID for an Online Archive.
 The Online Archive endpoint ID must be different from your Atlas cluster endpoint ID, if you have one.

 You can create a new private endpoint or add an existing private endpoint for the online archives through your Atlas User Interface.
 To set up the private endpoint:

 To configure a private endpoint for an online archive from the API,

 POST request with the private endpoint ID to the

 If the endpoint ID already exists and there is no change to the comment associated with the endpoint, Atlas makes no change to the endpoint ID list.

 If the endpoint ID already exists and there is a change to the associated comment, Atlas updates the

 commentvalue only in the endpoint ID list.

-To learn more about the API syntax and options, see Add One Private Endpoint.
+To learn more about the syntax and options, see API.